-Note Names Scale Tones You can choose which notes will be displayed on the fretboard from None, Root Only, Chord Tone and Scale Tones.
+You can choose which notes will be displayed on the fretboard from None, Root Only, Chord Tone and Scale Tones.

-Auto-Set Position Phrygian Position
+Auto-Set Position

-Position can be auto-set to None, Aeolian or Phrygian.
+The position can be auto-set to None, Aeolian or Phrygian.

+Auto-Switch position

-Mauto-Switch Position The Auto-Switch position setting allows the program to automatically switch the display of the guitar when a new track is loaded in.
+This setting allows the program to automatically switch the display of the guitar when a new track is loaded in.
 This auto-chooses the best position to display the track.